VictoriaMetrics/VictoriaMetrics/docs/README.md

   So the IndexDB size can grow big under [high churn rate](https://docs.victoriametrics.com/faq/#what-is-high-churn-rate) even for small retentions configured via `-retentionFilter`.

+Retention filters configuration can be tested in enterprise version of vmui on the page `Tools.Retnetion filters debug`.
 It is safe updating `-retentionFilter` during VictoriaMetrics restarts - the updated retention filters are applied eventually to historical data.